AlikhanNurkamal/image-colorization-gans/README.md

 # Image Colorization with GANs

+This is my final project for the course ELCE455 - Machine Learning with Python.

+## Model weights
 The weights of the models can be found in this [Google Drive](https://drive.google.com/drive/folders/1YVphPHLabR7TWE0o9wqoc0BmM7OPSfSN?usp=share_link).
 You can download them and run inference of any of the trained models or continue training with your custom configurations.
 In Google Drive, the directory `default/` contains model weights of both discriminator and generator **without** the pre-trained ResNet-18 backbone, whereas the directory `resnet/` stores weights of both models with the ResNet-18 backbone.

 In the `training_results/` directory, you can find the training configurations, training logs, and generated image after each epoch for all trained models.